richardstartin/richardstartin.github.io/_posts/2019-07-24-vectorised-byte-operations.md

 This post focuses on right logical or unsigned shift (`>>>`), and right arithmetic shift (`>>`), the latter preserving sign.
 These operations aren't necessarily very common in typical Java programs, but you might find the first operation in compression algorithms, and the second one in low precision signed arithmetic.
-It doesn't take much imagination to see these operations being useful in string processing, and the operation is used for extracting nibbles from bytes in a vector bit count algorithm.
+It doesn't take much imagination to see these operations being useful in string processing, and the unsigned shift is used for extracting nibbles from bytes in a vector bit count algorithm.

 I ran these benchmarks on my laptop, which has a mobile Skylake chip with AVX2, and runs Ubuntu 18.
 This isn't necessarily the best environment to run benchmarks, but is good enough to get a rough idea of the differences between releases, and gives access to diagnostic profilers.
 I am comparing JDK11 with a JDK13 early access build downloaded [here](https://jdk.java.net/13/).

-I looked at right logical shift first, which pushes all bits towards zero, including the sign bit.
+I looked at right logical shift first, which shifts all bits towards zero, including the sign bit.

 ```java
   @Benchmark